hlian/linklater/README.md

 ## Show me an example!

-Here's a `_jpgto` bot!
-If you run this program and then tell Slack about your server (incoming hook and custom slash command) and then type `_jpgto diplomatico` in one of your channels, you'll get the image from `http:__diplomatico.jpg.to`.
+Here's a `/jpgto` bot!
+If you run this program and then tell Slack about your server (incoming hook and custom slash command) and then type `/jpgto diplomatico` in one of your channels, you'll get the image from [http://diplomatico.jpg.to](http://diplomatico.jpg.to).
 How, you say? _Screen scraping_.

 ```haskell